awsdocs/aws-systems-manager-user-guide/doc_source/about-patch-compliance-states.md

 Use the information in the following tables to help you identify why an instance might be out of patch compliance\.

-## Patch compliance values for Debian and Ubuntu Server<a name="patch-compliance-values-ubuntu"></a>
+## Patch compliance values for Debian Server and Ubuntu Server<a name="patch-compliance-values-ubuntu"></a>

-For Debian and Ubuntu Server, the rules for package classification into the different compliance states are described in the following table\.
+For Debian Server and Ubuntu Server, the rules for package classification into the different compliance states are described in the following table\.

 **Note**
 Keep the following in mind when you are evaluating the **Installed**, **Installed Other**, and **Missing** status values: If you do not select the **Include nonsecurity updates** check box when creating or updating a patch baseline, patch candidate versions are limited to patches included in `trusty-security` \(Ubuntu Server 14\), `xenial-security` \(Ubuntu Server 16\), `bionic-security` \(Ubuntu Server 18\), `focal-security` \(Ubuntu Server 20\), or `debian-security` \(Debian Stretch or Jessie\)\.
 If you do select the **Include nonsecurity updates** check box, patches from other repositories are considered as well\.